openxc/vi-firmware/docs/compile/example-builds.rst

   Get the idea?
 These shortcuts will make sure the flags are set to their defaults, regardless of what you may have in your current shell environment.
+  See the fabfile.py or run % fab -l for a complete list of options.

 Automatic Recurring OBD-II Requests Build
 ==========================================